watson-developer-cloud/api-guidelines/swagger-coding-style.md

 Applications that run in Bluemix can obtain credentials for thier associated services from the `VCAP_SERVICES` environment variable.

-Specify the `x-vcap-services-name` annotation in the info section of the swagger file with the name of the service as it appears in the `VCAP_SERVICES` environment variable to enable the SDK to obtain these credentials.
+Specify the `x-vcap-service-name` annotation in the info section of the swagger file with the name of the service as it appears in the `VCAP_SERVICES` environment variable to enable the SDK to obtain these credentials.

 ### Version dates